Cookie Consent by Free Privacy Policy Generator

 What is Your Experience with Architecture Decision Records?
 Did you use it as Any Decision Records?

-Let me know your thoughts on Twitter - tag @IdaszakDaniel or use buttons below.
+Let me know your thoughts on Threads - @this.dev or Twitter - @IdaszakDaniel.

 Tweet